bakatz/SpotMute/README.md

 1. Click start.
 1. Verify that SpotMute has detected the current song.
 1. Click 'block artist' to block all songs by the current artist, or 'block song' to block the current song.
-Some of my own music will be played over the song in question.
+SpotMute will try to skip the song - if this fails, some elevator music will be played over the song in question until the song ends.
-1. To remove songs off the blacklist, navigate to Edit -> "Blacklist Contents..."
+1. To remove songs/artists off the blacklist, navigate to Edit -> "Blacklist Contents..."

 Note: pressing stop will reset your volume to what it was before the mute operation.